- CHILD CARE

 The first step to finding the right child care for your family starts with knowing what options you have.
 In Delaware, a license is needed when payment is received for care of a child outside of their home while the parent is not present.
 The Office of Child Care Licensing (OCCL) is responsible for the licensing and monitoring of child care programs in the State of Delaware.
 It is part of the Division of Family Services within the Department of Services for Children, Youth and their Families (DSCYF).

-Licensed child care types include family child care, large family child care and child care centers.
-Find out more about each below.
+There are three (3) types of licensed child care providers: 1) family child care; 2) large family child care; and 3) child care centers.
+You can learn more about each type of care below.

 Family Child Care

-Family child care is in a licensed home.
+Family child care takes place in a licensed home.
 Up to 9 children can be cared for at one time.
-The number of children allowed depends on two things.
-First, the ages of the children present at any given time.
-Second, the provider’s level (Level I or Level II) is determined by their training and experience.
-It can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.
+The number of children allowed depends on: 1) the ages of the children present at any given time; and 2) the provider’s level (Level I or Level II) as determined by their training and experience.
+The number of children in care can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.

 Large Family Child Care

-Large family child care is in a licensed home or business location.
+A large family child care is offered in a licensed home or business location.
 The number of children allowed depends on the ages of the children present at any given time.
 It can vary from 7 to 12 infants through preschool-aged children and 1 to 3 school aged children.
 Depending on the number of children and their ages there needs to be one to three staff members.

 Child Care Centers

 Child Care Centers are in a business location and serve 13 or more children.
-They include child care centers, preschools, and before/after school care.
+This type of care includes child care centers, preschools, and before/after school care.
 Centers are licensed for a total number of children.
 Staff to child ratios and maximum group size must be maintained based on the youngest child present in the group.
 Ages served, philosophy, curriculum, costs, and services can vary from one center to another.

 |wdt_ID||Age of Child||Range||Minimum Staff/Child Ratio||Maximum Group Size|